noah-nuebling/no-framework-js/README.md

 ---

-# Notes / Old Readme
+# Notes / Old Readme from when this was called javascript-playground-nov-2025

 Writing simple web stuff with 'NoFramework'
 Also see `Idea - quote-unquote-framework` in our public notes repo.